dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dcecameraview.md

 **Parameters**

-`context`: An instance to global information about an application environment.
+`context`: An instance of global information about an application environment.

 &nbsp;

 ## setOverlayVisible

-This method controls whether the camera view displays coloured and translucent overlay.
+This method controls whether the camera view displays coloured and translucent overlays.

 ```java
 void setOverlayVisible(boolean overlayVisibile)